 This article first appeared in the Christian Research Journal, volume 22, number 2 (1999).
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org
+The full text of this article in PDF format can be obtained by clicking here.
+For further information or to subscribe to the Christian Research Journal, go to: http://www.equip.org

 In just six years or so, he has taken the church by storm.
 Charismatic.
 Dynamic.
 Compassionate.
 Successful.
 Thomas Dexter (T. D.) Jakes is surely all this — he’s even been touted as the black Billy Graham.
 He identifies with your pain, and in this identification he helps you turn your heartache into hope.